mt-akar/bottom_nav_layout/README.md

  - Press back button
  - Navigate to tab 0
  - Press back button

+Let's look at how different TabStacks behave in this scenario.

 ### StandartTabStack
 This behavior is used by Google Play app.